samtun/ScanLee-QR/README.md

 # XQR

 A simple QR scanner for Android.
-Created by using CameraX from AndroidX.
+Created by using CameraX from AndroidX and Xamarin.Android.